BishopFox/badPods/README.md

 Not seen often - but potential limited compromise

 ### How?
-If any process on the host or any processes within a pod is using the host's interprocess communication mechanisms (shared memory, semaphore arrays, message queues, etc.), you will be able to read/write to those same mechanisms.
+If any process on the host or any processes within a pod is using the host's inter-process communication mechanisms (shared memory, semaphore arrays, message queues, etc.), you will be able to read/write to those same mechanisms.
 That said, with things like message queues, even if you can read something in the queue, reading it is a destructive action that will remove it from the queue, so beware.

 ### More details and exploitation examples
 [yaml/hostipc-only/README.md](yaml/hostipc-only/README.md)